Joseph Saba (composer): VideoHelper

+Production Music Association

-In 1997, Saba was part of a group of eight composers and publishers who joined together to advocate on behalf of the production music community and subsequently founded the Production Music Association (PMA).
-From approximately ten members in 1997 the PMA's membership has grown to over 445 production music libraries and has now become the industry's leading voice.
+In 1997, Saba was part of a group of eight composers and publishers who joined to advocate on behalf of the production music community, leading to the foundation of the Production Music Association (PMA).
+As of 2026, the PMA's membership has grown to over 800 music publishers, composers, and production music technology service members.

+Serving as vice chairman in 2017, Saba shared the results of a proprietary PMA study at the Production Music Conference that showed production music had become a $1 billion global industry.

 Personal life

-Saba plays several instruments.
-He is married with two children, a dog, and lives in Brooklyn.
+Saba is married with two children and a dog.
+He lives in Brooklyn.